 I scoped out the perfect spot, got my camera settings ready to go, and waited patiently for a kind looking grandma-aged lady to walk by.
 I sweetly asked this good-natured stranger to stand behind me and say hi to Little Pea.
 My little flirt gave this absolute stranger her BIGGEST smile along with her signature giggle.

 In two seconds flat I had the perfect portrait of my girl.
-That kind woman laughed when I told her I was done and that I had got what I needed.
+That kind woman laughed when I told her I was done and that I had got what I needed because it was so easy and went so quickly with her help.

 My five year old Peanut also tried to be a photographer's assistant.
 I couldn't have managed these other shots without her.
 She can get her sister to look my way when I can't, she just isn't quite as sure a thing as a stranger!